-Students may do chemical laboratory work in local companies.
-Work will be evaluated by both company supervisor and Eastern University faculty member.
-A literature research paper dealing with a process, procedure or topic during the cooperative experience will be submitted at the completion of the experience, along with an oral presentation.
+Students may do approved chemical laboratory work in a local company.
+Work will be evaluated by the company supervisor and graded on a P/F basis.
+A literature research paper dealing with a process, procedure or topic during the cooperative experience is to be completed.
+With the supervisor's approval, the paper is to be presented in CHE 425 following the completion of CHE 495.
 Hours credit will be determined by the department.
+May be taken more than once.
 Prerequisites: Junior or senior status and permission of the department.
-CHE 425 is designed to follow CHE 495.